im-PJs/PJs-AutoClicker/README.md

 6. Rename "PJs_Auto_Clicker_Beta.ahk.txt" to "PJs_Auto_Clicker_Beta.ahk"
 7. Open the program and enjoy!
 Detailed instructions/FAQ coming soon

-# To download exe file:
+# To download exe file
 *Warning: This may show up as "harmful" when you attempt to download this, I can assure it's not dangerous in anyway, it will do this for any exe download.
 It is the same file as the AHK just in an exe form*
 1. Download and install AutoHotkey from https://www.autohotkey.com/
 2. Go to https://github.com/a-oliveira7/PJs-AutoClicker/releases